AbdulstarKousa/dtu_mlops/README.md

 I highly value open-source, and the content of this course is therefore free to use under the Apache 2.0 license.
-If you use parts of this course in your own work, please cite using:
+If you use parts of this course in your own work, please cite using                                                       :

 ```bibtex
 @misc{skafte_mlops,